Athlon007/myopinion-api/README.md

 # My Opinion - Back-end

 The Web Development 2 project, which builds upon the Web Development 1 project.
-This is a PHP back-end.
+This is the PHP back-end.

 For the front-end, visit <http://github.com/Athlon007/myopinion-vue>.